Dog befriends baby giraffe after abandoned in South Africa

-MOKOPANE, South Africa (AP/NBC) — A dog in South Africa has befriended a baby giraffe that was abandoned at birth, rescued and taken to a local orphanage.
+MOKOPANE, South Africa (AP) — A dog in South Africa has befriended a baby giraffe that was abandoned at birth, rescued and taken to a local orphanage.

 Jazz the giraffe arrived at The Rhino Orphanage just days after birth.
 A farmer found him in the wild, weak and dehydrated, and called the center for help.